The Pentagon Bans Huawei, ZTE Phones From Retail Stores On Military Bases - Slashdot

 It may be true that these Chinese companies do not currently implement government-mandated backdoors in their products, and it may be true that they truly would resist such government mandates.
 However, the assertion that such coercion is not possible is not believable.
 It's not believable for US companies, and it's not believable for Chinese companies.

 How hard is it to notice these things?
-(Score:2)
+(Score:3)

 Of course the US knows that China could order their domestic corporations to put back doors in their products.
 They know from long experience just [wikipedia.org] how [infoworld.com] easy [reuters.com]it is to slip a back door into products and standards.